How to download and install your Microsoft Donation from the Volume Licensing Service Centre (VLSC)

 - Click Sign In.

-- You will receive an email that welcomes you to the Volume Licensing Service Center and asks you to validate your information.
+- Your organizational email will receive a validation email that welcomes you to the Volume Licensing Service Center and asks you to validate your information.
+Please keep this email.

-- Wait at least a quarter hour and then open this email and click the link to validate your email address.
+- Wait at least 15 minutes and then open this email.
+Click the link to validate your email address.
 You'll need to wait at least this long because there is a lag before the VLSC makes the terms and conditions available.

-After you click the link in the welcome email to validate your email address, you should be signed in on the VLSC website.
-If not, simply go to the VLSC and sign in before proceeding.
+After you click the link in this welcome email, you should be signed in on the VLSC website.

-- Select the appropriate options from Country of Usage and Language and click Display.
+- Select the appropriate options for the Country of Usage and Language and click Display.

 - Review the Open License Agreement, enter your name, and click I Accept.